 Weldon is serving the first decade of his 55-year sentence in Southern California.
 His immediate family is trying to relocate from Utah to make communication and visitation more feasible.
 Despite health issues, Weldon has taken classes in computers, psychology, philosophy, public speaking and history, and has completed the Dental Laboratory Manager program.
 Weldon’s relationship with his wife suffered as a result of his sentencing and the two are no longer together.
 His sons, only five and six at the time of his sentencing, are growing up without their father.

 Read about Weldon’s appeal in the Salt Lake City Tribune here.
+Watch his story below.

 The Facts: Weldon Angelos

 Sentence: 55 years*